We've independently reviewed this article to make sure it's as accurate as we can make it.

 If the connection is hard-piped, you might be dealing with something like a pinhole leak.
 These types of leaks are easily repaired.
 However, if you don’t know how to repair a leak on copper or PVC piping (depending on what your unit has) a plumber can usually do it in no time at all.

 Besides the normal wear from weather, you’re also dealing with things like exterior heat and interior cool water, causing normal expansion and contraction.
-Over time, seems in the reservoir can fatigue and crack, leading to leaks.
+In my experience, seems in the reservoir can fatigue and crack, leading to leaks over time.

 If leaks are allowed to go on for a while, small cracks become bigger cracks and small leaks become bigger leaks.